Hernia Briefs on Prescription

 1) Measure accurately around your waist.

-Use the top of your existing brief line to determine a tight and accurate waist measurement.
+Use the top of your existing brief line to determine a tight and accurate waist measurement, ideally in centimetres.
 If you are abdominally obese measure under the belly.

 2) Get a clinical diagnosis of 'Inguinal Hernia' from your GP.

 Our compression briefs are only designed to put direct pressure on the inguinal canal area of the male abdomen.
-If you have a umbilical hernia we have a model to fit you (but this is unavailable on prescription).
+If you have an umbilical hernia we have a model to fit you (but this is unavailable on prescription).
+If you have a femoral or incisional hernia we cannot help you.

 3) Ask your GP to prescribe 'Orione Hernia Brief' from Section IXA Appliances of the England & Wales Drugs Tariff or Part 3 Appliances PDF of the Scottish Drugs Tariff.

 4) Determine if the Prescription electronic or paper-based?

 An electronic prescription will go to the GPs prefered Pharmacist which may not know how to order it for you.

-Lloyds, Rowlands, Well, Sainsburys , Tesco, Asda and other chains will all use their preferred 3rd party warehouse.
+Lloyds, Boots, Rowlands, Well, Sainsbury's, Tesco, Asda and other chains will all use their preferred 3rd party warehouse.